Brunch & Batter

 2 cups all-purpose flour, 1 teaspoon baking powder

-• In a separate bowl, whisk the eggs and sugar until the mixture is pale yellow (about 30 seconds).
-Add vanilla (or lemon) extract and whisk to combine.
+• In a separate bowl, whisk the eggs and all of the lemon sugar until the mixture is pale yellow (about 30 seconds).
+Add the lemon extract (or paste) and whisk to combine.

 • Add the flour mix to the egg mixture, alternating with the melted butter until combined.
 Fold in the lemon zest and stir until just combined (batter will be thick).
 Do not overmix.

-10 tablespoon (1 stick+2 tbsp) unsalted butter, melted and slightly cooled, 2 lemons, zested
+10 tablespoon (1 stick+2 tbsp) unsalted butter, melted and slightly cooled, 2 large lemons, zested (4 tablespoons zest)

 • Using a cookie scoop, drop the batter onto the hot pizzelle iron (place the batter right in the middle of the patterns).
 Cook per manufacturer's directions until lightly golden brown.
 The cookies will be soft at first but will crisp up after removing them.
 Lay the cookies flat to cool.
 Repeat with the remaining batter.
 When the cookies are cool, dust them with powdered sugar.